MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-draw-shapes.md

 :::image type="content" source="./media/geospatial/custom-geojson-shape-excel.png" alt-text="A screenshot of a table in Excel with GeoJSON shape data.":::

 1. Copy the following sample data into a blank workbook, format it as a table, and name the table *Seattle1*.
 Then, connect the workbook to your map as a data source.
-For detailed instructions, see [Use a data source to place pins on a map](./geospatial-map-excel.md).
+For detailed instructions using a similar example, see [Use a data source to place pins on a map](./geospatial-map-excel.md).

       | County | GeoJSON | TotalCases | Color |
       | -| - | - | - |